-The All-Star Orchestra an ensemble of top musicians from America’s leading orchestras featured in sixteen television programs that have aired throughout the United States on public television, worldwide by internet streaming and is the basis for their Khan Academy education platform that has already reached over 6 million students.
-All programs are released by Naxos on DVD and have been awarded six Emmy Awards and an ASCAP Award.
-Schwarz also serves as Music Director of the Eastern Music Festival in North Carolina and Mozart Orchestra of New York, is Conductor Laureate of the Seattle Symphony and Conductor Emeritus of the Mostly Mozart Festival.
-His book “Behind the Baton” was released by Amadeus Press in March 2017.
+The All-Star Orchestra is an ensemble of top musicians from America’s leading orchestras featured in sixteen programs that have aired throughout the United States on public television, worldwide by internet streaming and is the basis for their Khan Academy education platform that has already reached over 6 million students.
+The most recent project is in collaboration with the United States Marine Band adding three more programs.
+All the programs are released by Naxos on DVD and have been awarded seven Emmy Awards and the Deems Taylor Television Broadcast Award from ASCAP.

 The Eastern Music Festival in North Carolina is among the country’s most important summer educational institutions bringing together world-renowned artists and exceptionally gifted young musicians from across the United States and beyond.
 The summer of 2019 will be Schwarz’s 12th year at its artistic helm.
 With more than 300 world premieres to his credit, Schwarz has always felt strongly about commissioning and performing new music.
 As Music Director of the Eastern Music Festival he initiated the Bonnie McElveen-Hunter Commissioning Project that has thus far commissioned works by John Corigliano, Richard Danielpour, André Previn, HyeKyung Lee, and Lowell Liebermann.
 In all, Ms. McElveen-Hunter has committed to ten new works from American composers.